 When candy is involved, children are going to get excited.
 If you can’t find a costume that’s easy to move in, try trimming or altering it so they don’t trip and fall.
 Remember, make sure your child doesn’t run from house to house and that they are always within your sight.

-Healthy and safe treats.
 While children love piles of candy, their parents typically aren’t as thrilled.
 A great trick you can play on your little ones is having their favorite, healthy meal right before trick or treating so they’re less likely to pig out on candy.
-You can also consider not offering candy yourself.
+You can also opt to hand out non-candy items to the ghosts and goblins that come to your home.
 Little toys, trinkets, coloring books and other small, non-food treats still inspire excitement and there is less chance of empty calorie leftovers tempting you.

 While food tampering is very rare, going through the goodie pile at the end of the night is important so your child doesn’t eat anything they shouldn’t.
 Remove homemade treats, candy your child may be allergic to and any other questionable sweets.

 While out trick-or-treating, there are a few more things to consider to keep you and your family safe: